By Ellie Mae Johnson, Deputy Conveyancing Manager.

 Whether you’re buying or selling a house, you’re sure to have lots of questions flying around that you’d like answered.
 It’s easy to feel overwhelmed, but as long as you choose a reputable conveyancer, they’ll be happy to answer any queries you may have.
 Here we take a look at some of the top questions to ask your conveyancer early on in the process, and why it’s important to ask them.

 1. Why do I need your help?

-Don’t feel embarrassed to ask this question, it’s a perfectly reasonable thing to wonder why you need a conveyancer at all.
+Don’t feel embarrassed to ask your conveyancer this question, it’s a perfectly reasonable thing to wonder why you need a conveyancer at all.
 Although it’s easy to be told that you need help with the legal and administrative side of your sale or purchase, you may feel more comfortable paying your conveyancing fee knowing exactly what it is you’re getting for your money.
 From drawing up contracts to transferring funds, your conveyancer should be happy to provide a breakdown of the services they’re going to provide.

-2. So how much is your help going to cost me?
+2. How much is your help going to cost me?

 Now that you know what you’re getting, you’ll want to know how much it’s going to cost.
-It’s a good idea to get several quotes so you can see what constitutes good value, but remember that it’s not always best to go for the cheapest price.
-Look at what your quote covers, see whether you’re going to pay a fixed fee, and check if there’s still a fee even if you don’t move.
+It’s a good idea to get several quotes so you can see what constitutes good value, however, remember that it’s not always best to go for the cheapest price.
+Look at what your quote covers, see whether the quote includes everything, such as stamp duty, and check if there’s still a fee even if you don’t move.
 All of these things can save you some cash, so it’s worth doing.

 3. What are disbursements and are they included in my fee?